ckeditor/ckeditor5/docs/features/math-equations.md

 ## Demo

-To start creating math or chemical formulas in the editor below, click the MathType {@icon @wiris/mathtype-ckeditor5/theme/icons/formula.svg MathType} or ChemType {@icon @wiris/mathtype-ckeditor5/theme/icons/chem.svg ChemType} buttons in the toolbar.
+To create math or chemical formulas in the editor below, click the MathType {@icon @wiris/mathtype-ckeditor5/theme/icons/formula.svg MathType} or ChemType {@icon @wiris/mathtype-ckeditor5/theme/icons/chem.svg ChemType} buttons in the toolbar.
 This will open the relevant dialog.

 Use the toolbar to write your equation or formula.
-At any time, you can also click the **Go to handwritten mode** button on the right side of the MathType editor to switch to handwriting.
+At any time, you can also click the "Go to handwritten mode" button on the right side of the MathType editor to switch to handwriting.

-When you are done creating your scientific content, click the **OK** button to insert your formula into the editor.
+When you are done creating your scientific content, click the "OK" button to insert your formula into the editor.
 You can also edit any existing formulas by double-clicking them in your document.

 {@snippet features/mathtype}